lovehoperelief.com

 These are deeds that continue to benefit others even after we’ve passed away—such as building a well, funding an orphan’s education, or donating Qur’ans.

-📖 “When a person dies, all their deeds end except three: a continuing charity, beneficial knowledge, or a righteous child who prays for them.”
+📖 “When a person dies, all their deeds end except three: a continuing sadaqah, beneficial knowledge, or a righteous child who prays for them.”

 (Sahih Muslim, 1631)